nramirez/pingchannelbot/readme.md

 And that’s it!
 All set! :1st_place_medal:

+The code is really simple, we hope this helps you build a great bot we can use someday.

 # How our bot works

 You only need to add @pinchannelbot to a group, one of the user admins has to manually set the users that want to be notify when someone does /here or /channel by doing: